Spotted Bass vs Largemouth Bass: What’s The Difference?

 - Lake herring

-When substituting spotted or largemouth bass always stick to the following:
+When substituting either bass always stick to the following:

 - Same size and weight.